Fantom-foundation/consensus-rough-notes/Consensus.md

 > The consensus of Hashgraph [BHM18] adopts Byzantine agreement on a graph and their round-based structure costs a latency of *O(ln n)* for each round of Byzantine Agreement, which means its confirmation time increases with the number of nodes.
 This limits the decentralised level of Hashgraph.

-In [IOTA] each transaction is presented as a vertex in DAG and must consfirm two previos unapproved yet transactions (called tips).
-The trategy to choose tips to approve is very important and is a key to IOTA technology.
-In case of conflict a transaction with bigger confimation chain is chosen.
+In [IOTA] each transaction is presented as a vertex in DAG and must confirm two previous unapproved yet transactions (called tips).
+The strategy to choose tips to approve is very important and is a key to IOTA technology.
+In case of conflict a transaction with bigger confirmation chain is chosen.
 Each transaction has confirmation confidence.
 Every 2 minutes IOTA foundation issues milestone transaction and all transactions approved by it are considered to have confirmation confidence of 100% immediately.

-In RainBlocks/Nano [RAIBLK] uses block-lattice structure where each account mentains its own chain that only thay can write to, end everyone holds a copy of all chains.
+In RainBlocks/Nano [RAIBLK] uses block-lattice structure where each account maintains its own chain that only they can write to, end everyone holds a copy of all chains.
 Each fund transfer consists of two transactions: send and receive.
-In case of conflicting transactions referencing the same block a voting process is started, it uses broadcasting to M voting repreentatives.
+In case of conflicting transactions referencing the same block a voting process is started, it uses broadcasting to M voting representatives.
 The block with majority votes wins.

 Known implementations: [IOTA](https://iota.org/); [Hashgraph](https://hashgraph.com/); [RaiBlocks/Nano](https://www.raiblocks.net/)